Moonbase/wp-deploy-gem/README.md

     require 'wp_deploy'

-If you want to load the build in Rake tasks, add these lines to your application's Rakefile:
+If you want to load the built-in Rake tasks, add these lines to your application's Rakefile:

     # Load tasks from the gem
     require 'bundler'